Chirantanbanik/To-Do-List/README.md

 ## **You can ckeck the app from:** [here](https://lit-basin-94817.herokuapp.com/)

-This is a To-Do List wherein the users can add items to a particular list say it's Today and if they want to add a new list let's say it is College then they have to go to the URL and at the end put a /College to create a College list and there they can store their College tasks.
-All the tasks that are added by the user will be stored in a MongoDB Database & they can also delete the a item or items after they are done with it, just tick the box and the task will be deleted.
+A To-Do List wherein the users can add items to the list and the items are stored in the MongoDB database.
+After the items can be deleted by checking the checkbox.
+Different users can also create a complete new list by going to the website **https://lit-basin-94817.herokuapp.com** and adding /Chirantan if they want to create a list by their name and add their personal list there.
+Because in the Today named list all users list will be there so there will be conquer of privacy.
+So, the solution for this is creating a new list.

 https://user-images.githubusercontent.com/71392444/174609994-ae435b45-18c4-419a-9ff3-427cce7439b6.mp4